kbond/ZenstruckObjectRoutingBundle/README.md

 }
 ```

-Next, you must have a route for that object:
+Next, you must have some routes for that object:

 ```yaml
 # app/config/routing.yml